restorecommerce/chassis-srv/README.md

 An interface for system commands (useful information retrieval, system control, etc) is also provided.
 For more details about all implemented operations please refer
 [command-interface](command-interface.md).
 This interface can be directly exposed as a gRPC endpoint and it can be extended by a microservice for custom functionalities.

+### Offset Store

+This stores the offset values for Kafka topics for each microservice at regular intervals to Redis.
+Such intervals are configurable through the `offsetStoreInterval` configuration value.
+The offset values are stored with key `{kafka:clientId}:{topicName}`.
+In case of a service failure, a microservice can then read the last offset it stored before crashing and thus consume all pending messages since that moment.
+This feature can be disabled if the `latestOffset` configuration value is set to `true` - in this case, the service subscribes to the latest topic offset value upon system restart.

 ## Usage